 ACS/WFC images suffer from extreme geometric distortions due to the optical assembly of the telescope.
 A new geometric distortion solution for the ACS/WFC has been derived employing a 5th order polynomial least squares solution combined with a new representation of the ACS/WFC X and Y time dependency.
 The new model also includes additional distortions on the top of the ACS/WFC geometric distortion, such as the pixel grid distortion and non-polynomial filter dependent component of the distortion.
 The ACS/WFC geometric distortion and its time dependent corrections are corrected through the application of 3 reference files (IDCTAB, D2IMFILE and NPOLFILE) which are not applied by the normal CALACS processes.
 Distortion related corrections are instead applied in the DrizzlePac/STSDAS software that uses the reference files to remove distortions, populate the image header WCS keywords (linear terms) and populate SIP coefficients (high order terms).
-However, the new time dependent distortion can only be applied using a new version of the DrizzlePac software (version 2.0.0) which is available in SSBX after October 13, 2014.
+However, the new time dependent distortion can only be applied using a new version of the DrizzlePac software (version 2.0.0)

 The New Reference Files